safakgenisol/tuplutv/README.md

 **A simple, fast, and modern IPTV experience for macOS.**

 ## Important
 -⚠️Please send feedback to my email.
-If you can include your device details, screenshots from the app, and your feedback in that message, I’ll be able to go into much more depth.
+It would help me most if you could include: your device details, screenshots from the app, and your feedback—but this isn’t a rule.
+Anyone can share thoughts however they like; it’s just easier for me to understand when it’s structured that way.

 ---